TooTallNate/node-bindings/README.md

 =============
 ### Helper module for loading your native module's bindings in a cross-platform way.

-This is a helper module for authors of native addon node.js modules.
+This is a helper module for authors of Node.js native addon modules.
 In node >= 0.7.0, it is encouraged to statically precompile your native addons for your various supported platforms and architectures, rather than depend on your users to do that.
-This adds an additional burden on the developer since we now have to compile the bindings ourselves, before publishing the module.
-We also have to figure out which version of the bindings to load at runtime, and that's where `node-bindings` comes into play.
+This adds two new burdens on the developer that we now need to condider while writing our module:

+ 1. You now have to compile the bindings yourself, before publishing the module.
+ 2. You now have to figure out which version of the bindings to load at runtime.

+`node-bindings` attempts to solve probelm `#2`.

 This module solves the organizational problem of how to store these bindings files with a simple directory convention:

 ```
-<module root>/compiled/<platform>/<arch>/<node_version>/bindings.node
+<module_root>/compiled/<platform>/<arch>/<node_version>/bindings.node
 ```

 So for example, on a 32-bit Windows platform, running node `v0.6.9`, the `bindings.node` file should be placed in:

 ```
-<module root>/compiled/win32/ia32/0.6/bindings.node
+<module_root>/compiled/win32/ia32/0.6/bindings.node
 ```

 On 64-bit Mac OS X, running node `v0.7.1-pre`, then the bindings file should be placed in:

 ```
-<module root>/compiled/darwin/x64/0.7/bindings.node
+<module_root>/compiled/darwin/x64/0.7/bindings.node
 ```

 For reference, the calculations for the various parts that makes up the require